 I express a belief, based on a reasoned and studied professional judgment, that the panel decision is contrary to the following decision(s) of this court and that a consideration by the full court is necessary to maintain uniformity of decisions in this court (citing specifically the case or cases).

 (3) Disposition of Motion for Rehearing En Banc.
 A motion for rehearing en banc shall be disposed of by order.
-If rehearing en banc is granted, the court may limit the issues to be reheard, require the filing of additional briefs, and may require additional argument, or any combination of those options.
+If rehearing en banc is granted, the court may limit the issues to be reheard, require the filing of additional briefs, require additional argument, or any combination of those options.

 1982 Amendment.
 This rule is patterned in part after the en banc rule of the United States Court of Appeals for the Fifth and Eleventh Circuits.
 The rule is an essential part of the philosophy of our present appellate structure because the supreme court no longer has jurisdiction to review intra-district conflict.
 The new appellate structural scheme requires the district courts of appeal to resolve conflict within their respective districts through the en banc process.
 By so doing, this should result in a clear statement of the law applicable to that particular district.